-In the digital machine shop, information is visible to everyone on the shopfloor.
-And through advances like remote machine terminals, it’s visible whereever you need it.
+In the digital machine shop, information is visible to everyone on the shop floor.
+And through advances like remote machine terminals, it’s visible wherever you need it.

 On the shop floor, in the office, on a mobile phone–wherever.
-The digital machine shop bring data to where you are.
+The digital machine shop brings data to where you are.

 The Digital Machine Shop is Connected